ifechukwuobiezue/ocr-app/README.md

 ## About the Project

-This project is an Opitical Character Recognition Application using Tesseract.js, created for{" "}
+This project is an Opitical Character Recognition Application using Tesseract.js, created for
         <a
           href="https://blog.openreplay.com/"
           target="_blank"